 Of course the old favourites such as Terminator 2 Judgement Day, complete with its maniacal Cyberdyne Systems employees, and Jurassic Park, with its ever-angry Tyrannosaurus Rex, continue to draw the crowds in their thousands daily.

 Undoubtedly the firm favourite of myself and indeed the majority of people who visit USJ each year remains the much-loved Spider-Man 3D experience.
 The character himself may have gone through more reboots than a defective laptop in recent times, but this particular ride, drawing heavily on the 1990’s Saturday morning cartoon series for much of its inspiration, remains one of the most exciting theme park experiences I have ever had.

 So what is new for 2016?

-Well, perhaps my 2nd favourite ride at USJ, Jurassic Park is about to be given a dramatic update.
+Well, perhaps my second-favourite ride at USJ, Jurassic Park, is about to be given a dramatic update.
 2016 marks 15 years since Universal Studios Japan first opened its doors and as part of the celebrations it was decided to give a little bit of an extra tweak to one of the park’s most loved rides.